Akuli/odotdot/docs/builtins.md

 a variable is an object in Ö.

-Classes are also objects and their class is `Class`, but the `Class` class doesn't have any attributes or methods yet so they aren't documented here.
+Classes are also objects and their class is `Class`, but the `Class` class doesn't have any attributes or methods yet so there's no more documentation about it.
+The `Class` class isn't in the built-in namespace, but you can access it like `var Class = (get_class String);` if you need it for something.

 ### Object

-This is the baseclass of all other classes; that is, all other classes inherit from this class and thus have the same methods as this class has.
+This is the baseclass of all other classes; that is, all other classes inherit from this class and thus have the methods that this class has.

 New objects can be created with [new](#new) like `(new Object)`, but that's not very useful because `Object` is meant to be used mostly as a base class for